What is Ethical Investing?

 - Since ethical investing is gaining importance, it will encourage other businesses to improve their ethical practices to attract funding.

 - As ethical investing is not a passive strategy, it involves a lot of research to ensure that it aligns with the investor’s values and beliefs.

-- Ethical investing will not likely provide optimal returns; hence, the investor can be sacrificing financial gains for an ethical approach
+- Ethical investing may not provide optimal returns; hence, the investor sacrifices financial gains for an ethical approach

 - The fees for ethical investing can be higher due to the research involved in identifying the right investment.